ShinjiKatoA16/icpc2016ucsy/How_To_Solve.md

 This problem statement is a little bit ambiguous.
 If it's not possible to move from 0 to 0, some problem can not be solved.
 For example (2, 1).

 Sample input and output shows big hint to solve this problem.
-Last movement shall be smallest number and 2nd smallest must 2 or more bigger than smallest and already sorted except smallest element.
+Last movement shall be smallest number and 2nd smallest must be 2 or more bigger than smallest and already sorted except smallest element.
 If we remove smallest element, we can perform same logic to 2nd smallest.
 So this problem can be solved by removing smallest element 1 by 1.

 Though, this program is not resursive, the idea of recursion exists behind above algorithm.
 (Think from last movement to 1st movement)